User interface design fundamentals

 Colors

-The Zendesk interface places strong focus on colour considerations, ensuring things like contrast ratios meet accessibility guidelines.
+The Zendesk interface places strong focus on the importance of color considerations to ensure aspects such as contrast ratios comply with accessibility guidelines.

 Below is a list of colors used with our common elements.